Overview

 Verify the HMAC signature for a given message and key.

-:param key: The secret key (string).
+:param key: your webhook key (string).

 :return: True if signature is verified, False otherwise.